Bekreth/jetedge/README.md

 I work a full time job and play with this project on the side, so please be patient with me and my response time.

-At this stage, if you look at my code, you'll notice I have not abided by a lot of my rules.
-I'm not happy about this, but my #1 goal was to get the initial SNAPSHOT because a lot of people in my office are quite excited by this idea (seems its a good one) and want to contribute starting a month ago when I first came up with this idea.

-## Release Plan ##

-It is my plan to have a truly complete version 1 release of this product up in Maven Central repo around the start of November.